viktor-ku/envkit/README.md

 > The stupid .env files management tool

-Try the following command to get you started:
+Run `envkit --help` to get you started!

 ```
 envkit --help